JoooHannesk/tbrestclientlib/README.md

 Linux is currently unsupported bceause of an incompatibility in a way this library uses `URLSession`.
 A workaround seems to exist but was not further investigated or tested.

 ## Installation
-* Please refer to official documentation: [Installation](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/installation)
+* Please refer to library documentation: [Installation](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/installation)

 ## Usage
-* Please refer to official documentation: [Usage](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/usage)
+* Please refer to library documentation: [Usage](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/usage)

 ## Unit & Integration Tests
-* Please refer to official documentation: [Testing](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/tests)
+* Please refer to library documentation: [Testing](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/tests)

 ## License
 * MIT License